aybabtme/blog/source/_posts/2012-12-22-myclass-naming-pattern-considered-evil.markdown

 There's no way on earth that `MyException` will ever mean something useful to anybody, not even you.
-If you don't understand that, please hand over your keyboard to your kindergarden instructor.
+If you don't understand that, please hand over your keyboard to your kindergarten instructor.